 NOT TRUE!
 Economical cuts of lamb, such as shoulder and neck fillet mean you can still enjoy lamb on a midweek budget.
 Diced lamb and lamb mince are also good choices.
 Why not try this quick and delicious Lamb Keema Biryani, made using lamb mince as a midweek option?

 And don’t forget larger cuts, like leg of lamb, which you might have for a Sunday roast, go a long way.
 Leftovers can be used for delicious midweek meals, such as shepherd’s pie, chilli con carne or even stuffed into a pitta for a tasty workday lunch.
-This recipe for Lamb Pittas with Tzatziki would work brilliantly with leftover lamb, for instance.
 During my lambassadorship I will be sharing delicious recipes for using up your roast lamb leftovers.

 2. Lamb is difficult to cook